 The Canaries have a population of 2.2 million permanent inhabitants and cover an area of 7,500 km².
 This area accounts for around 1.5% of the countries landmass.
 In total there are 17 autonomous regions of Spain with these islands ranking as the 13th biggest.

 The 7 main islands all enjoy a sub-tropical climate throughout the year.
-This makes them one of the top holiday locations as it gets colder further north.
+As a result, this makes them one of the top holiday locations as it gets colder further north.
 The temperatures can vary depending on the time of year you choose to visit.
-We have a useful guide which highlights where to find the best climate in winter and spring as these are the busiest times for tourism.
+We have a useful guide about which islands have the warmest weather during winter, spring and autumn as these are the busiest times for tourism.
 This also provides links to individual pages for monthly weather and climate highlights.

 Canary Islands Names

 Below is list of the 7 main Canary Islands beginning with the largest.